- Investors & Media

 In the framework of the company’s activity in human clinical trials, the company shall abide by all required laws and by the guidelines of the ethics committees approving the trial.
 The company shall not conduct trials in human subjects, unless it has met all the requirements of the relevant regulatory authority and the local ethics committee, including the most recent ICH-GCP laws.

 The company intends to prevent the occurrence of behavior that does not comply with the code of ethics, with the relevant laws or regulations, or with other kinds of policies, procedures, or guidelines that have been prepared by Kamada, and to stop any such behavior as soon as possible after its discovery.
 Any suspected failures to abide by the conditions of the code of ethics shall be investigated whenever necessary, at the appropriate level or levels.
 Disciplinary action will be taken against those who are found to have violated this code, and their punishment may go as far as the termination of their employment, in addition to any other legal sanction available to the company.
 Information on criminal activity shall be referred to the appropriate law enforcement authorities for prosecution.
 Any waiver of the requirements of the code regarding employees, office holders, or directors, can be granted only by Kamada’s Board of Directors in accordance with the applicable laws.
-Furthermore, it may sometimes be necessary to report on such waiver to the public.
+Any waiver of the requirements of the code that has been approved for directors or managers, including the CEO, CFO, chief accountant or the supervisor, or any other person holding a similar position, must be reported in the next annual report submitted by the company to the Exchange Commission and the U.S. stock exchange (SEC).

 REPORTING COMPLAINTS REGARDING accounting, INTERNAL ACCOUNTING CONTROLS OR auditing matters and policy prohibiting retaliation against REPORTING employees